Environmental Design Library

 Rare Book collection

-The Environmental Design Library has a rare book collection of more than 4,500 volumes housed in the Sigrid L. Rupp Rare Book Vault.
+The Environmental Design Library has a rare book collection of thousands of volumes housed in the Sigrid L. Rupp Rare Book Vault.
 Established at the turn of the century by John Galen Howard, founder of the Department of Architecture, the Environmental Design Library rare book collection is unsurpassed by any publicly accessible library in the western United states.
 The collection is composed primarily of out-of-print, limited and first editions, fine press, and pre-1800 imprints in a variety of languages that cover the subject areas of architecture, decorative arts, city planning, landscape architecture, and gardening.
 In addition to books and journals, it also includes unique hand-made artists' books, and related ephemera, such as architectural and planning games, recordings, architectural construction kits and ViewMaster slides.

 The earliest volume is a 1565 Alberti, L’architettvra di Leon Batista Alberti..., the first edition of L’architettura to be issued with La Pittura.
 In addition to other early treatises, the collection includes books from the libraries of many important California architects such as John Galen Howard, Willis Polk, Julia Morgan, Greene & Greene, Warren Perry, planner Catherine Bauer Wurster, and landscape architects Frederick Law Olmsted and his sons.
 A highlight of the rare book collection is the Reef Point Gardens Library of Beatrix Farrand, the eminent landscape architect who amassed an important collection of early treatises, herbals and other works on architecture and gardens.
 Significant contemporary titles as well as out-of-print purchases are made on an ongoing basis.